aedutta/trading-engine/README.md

 A high-performance, low-latency trading engine simulation designed to process market data and execute strategies with sub-microsecond latency.
 This project demonstrates advanced C++ optimization techniques used in HFT firms, including lock-free data structures, zero-copy I/O, and kernel-level tuning.
 # v2
 Plans for version 2:
- - Implement more robust execution strategy
+ - Implement more robust execution strategy (right now its just buy if less than X amt)
- - High fidelity simulation
+ - High fidelity simulation: ``FeedHandler`` pushes data as fast as the CPU allows.
+This is a Throughput Test, not a Strategy Simulation.
+A real market has time gaps between ticks.
  - Connect to real world data (crypto/coinbase)
 # v1 Done
 ## 🛠️ Architecture